DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/editing.md

 ## Controlled Editing State

 To fully control the editing state, you need to specify three pairs of the `EditingState` plugin properties.
-These are `editingState` and `editingStateChange`, `changedRows` and `changedRowsChange`, `newRows` and `newRowsChange`.
+These are `editingState` and `editingStateChange`, `changedRows` and `onChangedRowsChange`, `newRows` and `onNewRowsChange`.

-Note, the `newRowsChange` event can also be used to initialize a newly created row with some default property values.
+Note, the `onNewRowsChange` event can also be used to initialize a newly created row with some default property values.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/editing/edit-row-controlled)